 The hotel was purchased by Grand Metropolitan Hotels.

-The hotel was sold to The Red Carnation Hotel Collection and is now an award-winning 4 star property rated among the best hotels in London.
+The hotel was sold to The Red Carnation Hotel Collection and quickly became an award-winning property, rated among the best hotels in London.

 Hotel 41 opened on the previous 5th floor ballroom of The Rubens Hotel.